pointfeev/FormationSorter/README.md

 # Formation Sorter
-Please refer any issues or discussions to the [Nexus Mods page](https://www.nexusmods.com/mountandblade2bannerlord/mods/3320).
+Please refer any issues or discussions to the [Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=2875129509) and/or [Nexus Mods](https://www.nexusmods.com/mountandblade2bannerlord/mods/3320) pages.